Bornholm

 How do I get from Hamburg to Bornholm?

-The best thing is to drive on the A20 to only the island of Rügen, then on the B96 to Sassniz and there on the ferry to Bornholm.
+The best way is to take the A20 to the island of Rügen, then the B96 to Sassniz and take the ferry to Bornholm.

 What does Bornholm mean?